 After leaving York Road up trains dived down through the sharply curved and steeply graded York Road Tunnel to a junction with the Widened Lines close to what was known as Kings Cross Metropolitan and later became Kings Cross Thameslink station.
 Initially trains called at Kings Cross Metropolitan in both directions but in later years northbound trains only stopped at Kings Cross Main Line while southbound trains continued to call at York Road and Kings Cross Metropolitan.
 Kings Cross York Road was closed on 8th November 1976 services to and from Moorgate were diverted via the Northern City Line although the station reopened briefly between 3 - 5th March 1977.
 The Northern City Line was formerly part of London Underground, and during its history has been part of both the Metropolitan and Northern lines, although it is connected to neither.
 It is now part of the National Rail network.

 The line is underground from Moorgate to just south of Drayton Park, and runs in a cutting from there until meeting the East Coast Main Line south of Finsbury Park.
 Trains on the line run north to Hertford North, Welwyn Garden City, Stevenage or Letchworth Garden City, forming the inner suburban service of the First Capital Connect Great Northern Route.

 The track was lifted through the station and the York Road tunnel although much of the platform remained in place until recently.
 In 2007 the York Road tunnels was used by contractors working on the underground parts of the new St. Pancras International Station and the site of York Road station is now under redevelopment.

 Tickets showing York Road are rare, most just show Kings Cross.
-Tickets from Michael Stewart
+Ticket from Michael Stewart